Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-In conjunction with, or as an alternative to, 5-hydroxyindoleacetic acid (5-HIAA) or serum chromogranin A measurements as a first-line test in the diagnosis of carcinoid syndrome, including the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing
+In conjunction with, or as an alternative to first-order test in the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing (5-HIAA or serum chromogranin A measurements are first-line tests)

-As a second-line test (5-HIAA and serum chromogranin A measurement are first-line tests) in the follow-up of patients with known or treated carcinoid tumors
+Second-order test in the follow-up of patients with known or treated carcinoid tumors in whole blood specimens

-Metastasizing midgut carcinoid tumors usually produce blood or serum 5-hydroxytryptamine (5-HT) concentrations >1,000 ng/mL.
-However, elevations >400 ng/mL are suggestive of carcinoid tumors as the cause of carcinoid syndrome-like symptoms.
+Metastasizing midgut carcinoid tumors usually produce blood or serum 5-hydroxytryptamine (5-HT) concentrations greater than 1,000 ng/mL.
+However, elevations above 400 ng/mL are suggestive of carcinoid tumors as the cause of carcinoid syndrome-like symptoms.
 Lesser increases may be nonspecific or drug-related (see Cautions).